<?xml version="1.0" encoding="UTF-8"?>

 <guid isPermaLink="false">http://www.rensenieuwenhuis.nl/?p=1379</guid>

 <description><![CDATA[I presented a poster presentation called &#8220;Do children keep their mother from working?&#8221; at a Ph.D. conference at the Institute for Innovation and Governance Studies, University of Twente.
 I won the &#8216;Best Poster Award&#8221;!
-The jury was pleased with a ...]]></description>
+The ...]]></description>

 <wfw:commentRss>http://www.rensenieuwenhuis.nl/poster/feed/</wfw:commentRss>